Tanis (podcast): Reception

-Tanis has received critical acclaim.
+Tanis received critical acclaim.
 Melissa Locker, writing in The Guardian described the podcast, as well as sister show The Black Tapes, as "compelling and wildly addictive."
 The scholars Danielle Hancock and Leslie McMurtry described the podcast as "elegantly illustrat[ing] the new Gothic horror podcast paradigm" on account of its production value, attentiveness to the possibilities of the podcast format, and in-universe connections with traditional elements of Gothic fiction.
 In Bustle, Lucia Peters praised the melding of real-world and fictional elements in Tanis's narrative, calling the podcast "a fascinating, if somewhat confusing, ride."
 Tanis peaked on the U.S. iTunes podcast download chart at number 11.

 Television adaptation

 In 2017, Universal Cable Productions and Dark Horse Entertainment announced a deal to adapt Tanis for television, led by Miles and television writer Lee Shipman.
 Sam Raimi and Debbie Liebling will serve as the show's producers.